How impactful is your organization’s leadership training?

 It was the first day of the Global Change Agents Program: Leadership for Social and Economic Renewal, held from April 19 – 21, 2018 the second such program held in the Philippines, and while I expected some smart and penetrating discussions from Williams, an adjunct professor at the Harvard Kennedy School of Government, where he chairs the Global Change Agents program, I wasn’t quite prepared to clap my hands over my mouth from laughing too loudly at the various comedies of leadership errors he encountered in his nearly two decades of developmental leadership work in countries like East Timor, Madagascar, Singapore, Nigeria, Myanmar, Australia, and the U.S., among others.

 Stories were quite a potent mix of both historical and hysterical at once.
-Williams, who also led the World Leaders Interview Project at the Center for Public Leadership, shared seemingly mundane stories from his life such as interviewing the Dalai Lama with his then 10-year old daughter, shipping a bunch of straitlaced Bruneian bureaucrats into the untamed Brunei jungle for a week of survival training, as well as surviving a coup d’état attempt during his time as Chief Advisor to the President of Madagascar (A military leader was convinced too many changes were happening in the country and ordered his men to shoot the plane bringing Williams and the President back to the capital city Antananarivo.)
+Williams, who also led the World Leaders Interview Project at the Center for Public Leadership, shared seemingly mundane stories from his life such as interviewing the Dalai Lama with his then 10-year old daughter, shipping a bunch of straitlaced Bruneian bureaucrats into the untamed Brunei jungle for a week of survival training, as well as surviving a coup d’état attempt during his time as Chief Advisor to the President of Madagascar.
 Forget about academics being boring, if this guy’s life is made into a movie, I’ll be watching.

 Williams is, undeniably, a truly global influencer and a seeker of original solutions, who makes the heavy lifting of initiating organizational and institutional change creative, fascinating, and, necessary.

 All at once, the leader is called to be a psychologist, a mentor, a disruptor, a monk, an experimenter, an artist, an observer of human drama but above all, a lover of the highest good.
-Our speaker and main facilitator pointedly talked about the “personal work” of leadership and the question “Who are you being when you exercise leadership?”
-Probably without directly meaning to, Williams makes the case for leadership as all too real laboratory work for “becoming truly human,” because desiring purposeful change is a function of compassion.
+Our speaker would often ask us: “Who are you being when you exercise leadership?”
+Probably without directly meaning to, Williams makes the case for adaptive leadership as all too real laboratory work for “becoming truly human,” because desiring purposeful change is a function of compassion.